-Action/sub UC Description / step

-Selection of 5G-IoT device and deployment locations

-A prototype of the 5G-LOGINNOV IoT device is illustrated in Figure 21.
+Action/sub UC Description / step A prototype of the EC LOCININOV/ Int device is illustrated in Figure 04.
+Places note Selection of 5G-IoT device and deployment locations A prototype of the 5G-LOGINNOV Io1 device is illustrated in Figure 21.
 Please note that the components shown in the figure are the in-lab testing equipment that are used at the ICCS 5G testbed.
 The camera and radio access modules will be replaced at the trials with the 5G-LOGINNOV cameras and radio interface that are described below.
 Figure 21: 5G-IoT device components, Athens Living Lab.

-The three main components of the 5G-IoT device are:

-- A UHD camera (Dahua IPC-HFW3841T-ZAS) for the input video streams that will be processed at the IoT device locally, enabling far-edge computing services in port operations. - A compute node (Jetson AGX Xavier) connected to the camera via a Gigabit Ethernet connection, that will process the video stream, host the VNFs and the Al/ML logic for human presence detection. - A 5G modem (at least CAT-13) provided by the Greek pilot MNO, Vodafone, also connected to the compute node via a Gigabit Ethernet link, to enable 5G communication of the IoT device at the LL premises, transmitting the inference of the ML model to PCT's backend system as well as voluminous uplink UHD streams for further monitoring and security services.

-The locations for the deployment of the IoT devices have been selected based on identified risk areas by PCT's personnel, and the deployment site (and thus coverage) of the 5G base station at the LL premises, at Pier III, as indicated in Figure 22
+The three main components of the 5G-IoT device are: A UHD camera (Dahua IPC-HFW3841T-ZAS) for the input video streams that will be processed at the IoT device locally, enabling far-edge computing services in port operations.
+A compute node (Jetson AGX Xavier) connected to the camera via a Gigabit Ethernet connection, that will process the video stream, host the VNFs and the AI/ML logic for human presence detection.
+A 5G modem (at least CAT-13) provided by the Greek pilot MNO, Vodafone, also connected to the compute node via a Gigabit Ethernet link, to enable 5G communication of the IoT device at the LL premises, transmitting the inference of the ML model to PCT's backend system as well as voluminous uplink UHD streams for further monitoring and security services.
+The locations for the deployment of the IoT devices have been selected based on identified risk areas by PCT's personnel, and the deployment site (and thus coverage) of the 5G base station at the LL premises, at Pier III, as indicated in Figure 22.